Zambia May 7-12, 2023

 ECONOMY

-Much of Zambia remains poor, with GDP per capita of the order of USD1800/year, and the bulk of Zambia’s population lives on subsistence agriculture.
-The economy continues to revolve around copper; after decades of mismanagement the industry is now doing better thanks to higher commodity prices and investments made after privatization.
-Another recent success story has been the rebranding of tourism, driving tourists to the northern side of the Victoria Falls and Zambia’s safaris, and the fast growth has come from a low base.
+Much of Zambia remains poor, with a GDP per capita of the order of USD1800/year, and the bulk of Zambia’s population lives on subsistence agriculture.
+The economy continues to revolve around copper; after decades of mismanagement, the industry is now doing better thanks to higher commodity prices and investments made after privatization.
+Another recent success story has been the rebranding of tourism, driving tourists to the northern side of Victoria Falls and Zambia’s safaris, and the fast growth has come from a low base.

 PEOPLE